 A wide range of career opportunities are available.

 What sets us apart?
 Simple.
 We appreciate that you are the future of our business.
 We want you to grow, to be challenged, and to succeed.
 Through excellent training and development, we'll give you the power to light up people's lives.

 Our network covers an area of 25,000 square kilometres, we manage more than 60,000 substations and around 94,000 kilometres of overhead line and underground cables.
 That means there's no shortage of opportunities.

-GRADUATE & TECHNICAL STAFF TRAINEE OPPORTUNITIES - applications open summer 2020
+GRADUATE & TECHNICAL STAFF TRAINEE OPPORTUNITIES - applications now closed for 2020

 We are looking for talented graduates with the passion and dedication to become highly skilled Engineers.
 Our Graduate Programme will equip you with the skills you need to begin an exciting new career.

 We’re also looking for individuals with HNC/HND (or equivalent qualification) with the dedication to become highly skilled engineers through our Trainee Development Programme.

 We’ve created a training programme designed to give you a broad overview of Northern Powergrid while gaining professional experience, completing work-based projects and training courses, and undertaking academic study.

 There are opportunities available within the following areas, and you will be asked to annotate your preference during the application process.

 - Improve our power network and deliver a low-carbon active network for future generations.